DIAGNijmegen/website-content/content/pages/projects/ai-steered-interventional-mri.md

 - Develop an AI tracking module that predicts the tumor target location from a series of MRI images.
 - Develop a demonstrator that compares conventional versus AI-driven interventional MRI

-## Requirements

-- Students at the final year of a study in computer science, artificial intelligence, physics, or a related area.
-- Basic level of knowledge and experience in Deep Learning in Healthcare

-## Information

-- Project duration: 6-9 months
-- Location: Radboud University Medical Center
-- For more information, please contact [Patrick Brand](http://diagnijmegen.nl/index.php/Person?name=Patrick_Brand)